Bach critic expelled from Olympics after security run-in

 Adam Pengilly, a vice president of the International Bobsled and Skeleton Federation, apologized and acknowledged running through the security checkpoint at his hotel and using coarse language on Thursday.
 He denied accusations that he pushed the guard in the incident.

-Pengilly, who is British, was one of only two IOC members who didn’t support the decision allowing Russians to compete in Pyeongchang in the wake of a massive doping scandal.
+Pengilly, who is British, didn’t support the decision allowing Russians to compete in Pyeongchang in the wake of a massive doping scandal.

 ”Because this involved … security during the games,” Adams said. ”It’s obviously very important for the operations.
 All the other cases are in process, being discussed.”